varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 }
 ```

-Note in the example above that due to the way we wrote our code, `PageLayoutData` *must* be initialized or else the site
+Note in the example above that due to the way we wrote our code, `PageLayoutData` *must* be initialized or else the
-will crash.
+`getValue` call will throw an exception.

 For people who believe in failing fast, this may be what you want!
 However, you can use the
 `ctx.data.get<PageLayoutData>()` call instead which will return null instead of crashing.